DDT - Distributed Debugging Tool

 - If you wish to run a single process program (or have a serial program), uncheck MPI.
 Otherwise, leave that alone.

-- Click 'Change...', to get to settings, where you can change queue and other things.
+- Click 'Change' and "Configure..." to get to various settings, where you can change the account and other things.

 - Click 'Job Submission' in the left side menu.
-For the 'Submission template file' you should choose abisko.qtf on Abisko, if it is not already picked.
-If your last ddt session was on another cluster then the one you are currently using you should change the 'Submission template file' using the browse icon.
+For the 'Submission template file' you should choose kebnekaise.qtf on Kebnekaise compute nodes, if it is not already picked.
+Other templates are kebnekaise-gpu.qtf for the GPUs, etc. If your last ddt session was on another cluster then the one you are currently using you should change the 'Submission template file' using the browse icon.
 That way it will automatically change the commands to use to match the template file.
+You should automatically be in the correct directory, but if you are not, change to /hpc2n/eb/software/Core/Forge/<version>/templates/ (remember to change <version> accordingly.

 - Click 'Edit Queue Submission Parameters...' to change which account to run under, and set walltime.
 Click 'OK'

-- Back on the 'DDT - Run' window, choose 'Number of nodes'.
+- Back on the 'Run (queue submission mode)' window, choose 'Number of Processes'.
 If you are running OpenMP, check 'OpenMP' and then 'Number of OpenMP threads' (if any)

 - Check 'Memory Debugging' if you want to enable that, then click 'Details...'